 Europe is amazing but expensive!
 That’s why we share the best CHEAP European destinations to help you plan, save & explore.

-Which is exactly why I asked these travel experts what they thought was the best and cheapest countries to visit in Europe.
+This is exactly why I asked these travel experts what they thought were the best and cheapest countries to visit in Europe.
 As you are heading to the cheapest destinations in Europe, make sure you are saving money on your European flights too!

 Cheap European Destinations

 Just 2 hours from Sofia, the capital of Bulgaria, Bansko is one of the most budget-friendly skis and hiking towns to visit in Europe.
 The mountain town has once again been ranked as the cheapest place to ski in Europe.
 You’ll find Bansko in the foothills of the Pirin National Park with the Rila and Rhodope mountains also within easy reach, the town has a superb climate – cold enough to be the country’s number 1 ski resort in winter, yet summers are hot and warm.